johnwhitington/cpdf-source/cpdf.1.md

 : Pop graphics stack

--matrix
+-matrix "a b c d e f"

 : Append to graphics matrix

--mtrans
+-mtrans "tx ty"

 : Translate the graphics matrix

--mrot
+-mrot "x y a"

 : Rotate the graphics matrix

--mscale
+-mscale "x y sx sy"

 : Scale the graphics matrix

--mshearx
+-mshearx "x y a"

 : Shear the graphics matrix in X

--msheary
+-msheary "x y a"

 : Shear the graphics matrix in Y

-Re-use with XObjects
+**Re-use with XObjects**

--xobj-bbox
+-xobj-bbox "x y w h"

 : Specify the bounding box for xobjects